derekbarbosa/EC463/notes/README_HARDWARE.md

 #### :gear: Image
 #### :gear: Purpose
 [Datasheet](https://cdn.shopify.com/s/files/1/0481/9678/0183/files/EpochBatteries_18650-30P_specification.pdf?v=1634052514)
-<h5> The selected 18650 battery has more than enough capacity to last the required ~21 hours, and is expected to last up to REPLACE hours.
+<h5> The selected 18650 battery has more than enough capacity to last the required ~21 hours, and is expected to last around 25 hours, depending on use.
 The battery is also rechargable with the purchase of a battery charger, and allows for one battery to serve as the lone power source for mutiple days with full charges in between uses. </h5>

 ### :nine: Smaller Components